GetStream/layer-migration/readme.md

 You can set the webhook using this command:

 ```
-layer-migrate webhook --url yourwebhookurl
+layer-migrate webhook --url yourwebhookurl --secret yourwebhooksecret
 ```

+For the webhook secret you can use any random string.
+You just need to be sure to use the same secret when validating the webhook signature.

-And test it like this:
+You can test the webhook like this.

 ```
 layer-migrate test-webhook
 ```

+The NGROK tool will come in handy as well.

 ## Step 5 - React/ iOS/ React Native